matheusazambuja/info-season-animes/README.md

 # Info Season Animes
-Scrapes informations from MyAnimeList for current season animes information.
+Scrapes informations from MyAnimeList for current season animes information

 ## What it does: